danielwellz/Dino/README.md

 ## Acknowledgements

 - Graph-based task planning inspired by university research into topological sorting.
-- UI assets and branding draw from the Dino Multimedia identity contained in `/client/public`.
+- UI assets and branding draw from the Dyno Multimedia identity contained in `/client/public`.

 For questions or access requests, open an issue on the GitHub repo or contact `danielwellz`.
 Happy building!